ParallelMaths/parallel/pages/7-15-marie-curie.md

 ## Additional Stuff

+From now on, Parallelograms will often contain this Additional Stuff section, which carries no mark, but which you might find interesting.
+Why not take a look?
+However, it is optional, so you can also just skip to the SUBMIT button and click.

 *	You can find out more about Marie Curie and why reading her notebooks could seriously damage your health [by visiting this website](https://gizmodo.com/marie-curies-100-year-old-notebook-is-still-too-radioac-1615847891){target="_blank"}.